michaelw123/gym-scala-client/README.md

 POST /v1/shutdown/

-CartPole has been implemented in Scala using gym-scala-client.
-Contributions of other gym environment implementation are welcome.
+A solution of CartPole has been implemented in Scala using Q-learning through gym-scala-client.
+Contributions of solution to other gym environments are welcome.

 Please cite gym-scala-client if it helps your Scala AI project!